sunopako/AMR/README.md

  - Casting & Acting play a more important role in chamber dramas or films with a limited acting ensemble (e.g. [Carnage](https://boxd.it/2peU) or [Marriage Story](https://boxd.it/hJAw)).
  - Choreography ∨ Stunts play a more important role in dance musicals or martial arts films (e.g. [Singin’ in the Rain](https://boxd.it/29oY) or [Hero](https://boxd.it/2bcq)), and a less important role in dialogue-driven films (e.g. [Before Sunrise](https://boxd.it/2bcU) or [The Sunset Limited](https://boxd.it/o8M)).
  - Production & Art Designs play a more important role in fantasy, science fiction, or historical films (e.g. [Alien](https://boxd.it/2awY) or [The Witch](https://boxd.it/9X0m)), and a less important role in films set in contemporary everyday life (e.g. [Clerks](https://boxd.it/2706) or [Youth](https://boxd.it/9Y7S)).
- - CGI ∨ Animation play a more important role in blockbusters with a strong emphasis on visuals or in cartoons (e.g. [Interstellar](https://boxd.it/4VZ8) or [Puss in Boots: The Last Wish](https://boxd.it/aaie)), and a less important role when these elements are used but are almost irrelevant to the film as a whole (e.g. [Pulp Fiction](https://boxd.it/29Pq) or [Challengers](https://boxd.it/zld0)).
+ - CGI ∨ Animation play a more important role in blockbusters with a strong emphasis on generated visuals or in cartoons (e.g. [Interstellar](https://boxd.it/4VZ8) or [Puss in Boots: The Last Wish](https://boxd.it/aaie)), and a less important role when these elements are used but are almost irrelevant to the film as a whole (e.g. [Pulp Fiction](https://boxd.it/29Pq) or [Challengers](https://boxd.it/zld0)).
  - Score plays a more important role if it’s a musical or simply a film about music (e.g. [Into the Woods](https://boxd.it/1zje) or [Linda Linda Linda](https://boxd.it/1s1C)).
  - *Sound* plays a more important role if it’s a cartoon or a horror film (e.g. [Aladdin](https://boxd.it/29yE) or [The Exorcist](https://boxd.it/1Yoo)), and a lesser role when it’s a dialogue-driven film where sound design is limited almost exclusively to recording the actors’ voices (e.g. [12 Angry Men](https://boxd.it/2auI) or [My Dinner with Andre](https://boxd.it/1vLe)).